This page describes the audit logs created by Cloud Pub/Sub as part of Cloud Audit Logging.

 Admin Activity audit logs are enabled by default and cannot be disabled.

-Data Access audit logs for BigQuery are enabled by default and cannot be disabled.
-The BigQuery Data Access logs do not count against your project's logging quota.
+Most Data Access audit logs are disabled by default.
+The exception is Data Access audit logs for BigQuery, which are enabled by default and cannot be disabled; BigQuery Data Access logs do not count against your project's logging quota.

 The Data Access logs that you configure can affect your logs pricing in Stackdriver.
 See the Pricing section on this page.